ellfarnaz/ellproxy/AMPCODE_SETUP.md

 EOF
 ```

-This tells Amp CLI to use VibeProxy instead of connecting directly to ampcode.com.
+This tells Amp CLI to use EllProxy instead of connecting directly to ampcode.com.

 ### 2. Login to Amp